brefphp/symfony-messenger/README.md

 ## Using more than one consumer

-You can of course use as many consumer as you want.
+You can, of course, use as many consumers as you want.
 Sky is the limit!

 ```yaml
 framework: